jkovzels/sponge-mats/prototyping-and-testing.md

 ## Prototype 2

 Large scale test aimed to collect real impact on energy efficiency and working condiotions of the building.
 Test should be conducted using 2 identical buildings, one to retrofit, another for control.
+The goal is to reproduce [this study](http://www.onsetcomp.com/content/cool-roof-case-study-are-white-roofs-cooler-and-more-energy-efficient-non-white-roofs) with Sponge Mats